 We are adept at helping clients navigate complex legal issues inherent in venture capital transactions, such as state and federal regulations; taxation regulations; and varying classes of investors, investment types and payout structures.

-Our Venture Capital team regularly collaborates with attorneys in complementary practices—such as Tax, Securities, and Mergers and Acquisitions—when related matters arise to provide our clients with streamlined support.
+Our Venture Capital team regularly collaborates with attorneys in complementary practices—such as Tax, Securities, and Mergers & Acquisitions—when related matters arise to provide our clients with streamlined support.

 For a selection of our venture capital representations, click here.

 - A health information technology and policy company in its convertible note purchase transaction, which included navigating complex legal issues sitting at the intersection of SBA regulations, S corporation taxation statutes, New Jersey and Delaware LLC statutes, and federal government contracting regulations.

 - An innovative kidney care delivery and management company in the closing of a Series B financing round that brought in millions of growth capital from a group of new and existing partners.
 The transaction included a renegotiation and restructuring of the investment profile.

 - An emerging growth internet company in the retail automotive industry in an equity raise.

 - A biotechnology company in a Series A Preferred Units of limited liability company membership interests.